RobertArtigas/DEVUNA__IDE__/README.md

 You will need to have some understanding of the compile directory structure, make some modifications to your RED file, and then when you compile resolve any issues that might just might happen with other installed software you have.
 </H3>
-<H3>What this will get you once completed is an evironment that will allow you to compile, modify and run some of the DEVUNA tools.
+<H3>What this series of steps will get you once completed is an evironment that will allow you to compile, modify and run some of the DEVUNA tools.
 And you WILL have spent considerable less time in doing this, than taking all the original DEVUNA GitHub repositories, and figuring out the process from scratch.
 </H3>